AffiliateWP/affiliatewp-store-credit/readme.txt

 * Fix: In some cases, payouts would cause an error when the referral status could not be determined.

-* Store Credit add-on options have moved to their own AffiliateWP tab.
-It's part of the family now!

 = 2.1.1 =

 * Fix: Plugin version compatibility fix.